-Cover - Library Roof Restoration work - courtesy of Bruce Easom Basketball Court, Country Club, Surrenden Farm, John Tinker Trail - courtesy of Carolyn Perkins Fitch's Bridge - courtesy of Bruce Easom Town Sign - unk.
-Groton Seal (Town Hall Meeting Room) - courtesy of Dan Emerson First Parish/Old Meeting House - Al Collins Milestone - courtesy of Michael Roberts Library Doors- courtesy of Vanessa Abraham Thanks to all and any anonymous contributors whose contributions are unintentionally unaccredited.
+Cover - Surrenden Farm - courtesy of Bruce Easom

+Basketball Court, Country Club, Surrenden Farm, John Tinker Trail - courtesy of Carolyn Perkins

+Fitch's Bridge - courtesy of Bruce Easom

+Town Sign - unk.

+Groton Seal (Town Hall Meeting Room) - courtesy of Dan Emerson

+First Parish/Old Meeting House - Al Collins

+Milestone - courtesy of Michael Roberts

+Library Doors - courtesy of Vanessa Abraham

+J.D.
+Poor Mural - courtesy of Greg Premru

+Thanks to all and any anonymous contributors whose contributions are unintentionally unaccredited.

-Document format and layout contributed by: The Ledgend Corporation, Groton, MA 01450 September 23, 2019
+Document format and layout contributed by: The Ledgend Corporation, Groton, MA 01450

+September 30, 2020

-To the Citizens of the Town of Groton, Mass .:
+To the Citizens of the Town of Groton, Mass.:

-As members of the Groton Community Preservation Committee (CPC), it gives us great pleasure to present to the Town the 2019 - 2020 edition of the Community Preservation Plan (CPP) of Groton, Mass.
+As members of the Groton Community Preservation Committee (CPC), it gives us great pleasure to present to the Town the 2020-2021 edition of the Community Preservation Plan (CPP) of Groton, Mass.
 Section 5 (b) (1) of the Massachusetts Community Preservation Act (CPA) requires the creation of CPC to study the needs, possibilities, and resources of the town as to community preservation, and monitor proposals approved by Town Meeting.